aurbac/cdk-ecs-two-fargate-services/README.md

 docker build -t workshop-api-1 .
 ```

-Push the image to Amazon Elastic Container Registry.
+Push the image to Amazon Elastic Container Registry. **Before you need to have the repositories created by the CDK project.**

 ``` bash
 ecs-cli push workshop-api-1